Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Terahertz Therapy vs Terahertz Research

-This distinction is important.
+This distinction is essential.

 Category Example Plain-Language Difference